drmikeh/duck-hunt/README.md

   bottom: 0;

   // transition so that duck smoothly glides from old position to new position
-  transition: left 1s, top 1s, right 1s, bottom 1s;
+  transition: left $transition-speed, top $transition-speed, right $transition-speed, bottom $transition-speed;
   transition-timing-function: linear;

   // set the correct image from the image sprite for this duck's state